-There is only one contiguous blocking region in the SH, with the blocking frequency maximizing in the South Pacific and minimizing in the southern Indian Ocean regions (Parsons et al., 2016; Patterson et al., 2019).
+There is only one contiguous blocking region in the Southern Hemisphere, with the blocking frequency maximizing in the South Pacific and minimizing in the southern Indian Ocean regions (Parsons et al., 2016; Patterson et al., 2019).
 CMIP5 simulations agree relatively well with ERA-Interim in this region regarding the distribution of blocking events (Parsons et al., 2016).
 Individual models exhibit considerable biases in the blocking frequency; however only in austral summer do Patterson et al. (2019) find a systematic, multi-model underestimation of the blocking frequency in and around the Tasman Sea.
 The blocking frequency is anticorrelated with the amplitude of the SAM.
 Ozone depletion, through stratosphere-troposphere coupling, may have caused an increase in the blocking frequency in the South Atlantic sector (Dennison et al., 2016); this finding requires confirmation using a multi-model approach.

 In addition to inadequate resolution, blocking and storm track biases in both hemispheres also result from mean state biases, in particular, biases related to the parameterization of orographic effects and to the misrepresentation of the Gulf Stream SST front (Anstey et al., 2013; Berckmans et al., 2013; Davini and D’Andrea, 2016; O’Reilly et al., 2016a; Pithan et al., 2016; Schiemann et al., 2017).
 Overall SST biases have been suggested to have only a weak relevance to blocking (Davini and D’Andrea, 2016).

-Section 2.3.1.4.3 assesses that the total number of extratropical cyclones has likely increased since the 1980s in the NH (low confidence), but with fewer deep cyclones particularly in summer.
-This observed reduction in cyclone activity by about 4% per decade in the NH in summer (Chang et al., 2016; Section 2.3.1.4.3) may be associated with human-induced warming.
+Section 2.3.1.4.3 assesses that the total number of extratropical cyclones has likely increased since the 1980s in the Northern Hemisphere (low confidence), but with fewer deep cyclones particularly in summer.
+This observed reduction in cyclone activity by about 4% per decade in the Northern Hemisphere in summer (Chang et al., 2016; Section 2.3.1.4.3) may be associated with human-induced warming.
 CMIP5 historical simulations generally reproduce a reduction but underestimate its magnitude (Chang et al., 2016).
 Furthermore, feedback mechanisms associated with clouds may be responsible for substantial inter-model spread (Chang et al., 2016; Voigt and Shaw, 2016).
-In boreal winter, recent studies have suggested a potential influence of the rapid Arctic warming on observed intensification of NH storm track activity in the past few decades, while other studies question this possibility (Cross-chapter Box 10.1).
+In boreal winter, recent studies have suggested a potential influence of the rapid Arctic warming on observed intensification of Northern Hemisphere storm track activity in the past few decades, while other studies question this possibility (Cross-Chapter Box 10.1).